This warning can appear while previewing a test. Reasons include:

 If you’re experiencing longer than expected run times, there are two things you can check:

 - Reusable Test Data.
 Marking test data as reusable when uploading your CSV file can have a significant impact on your test run time.
-Reusing data is similar to setting a concurrent tester limit, where the number of testers is limited to the number of available values.
+Reusing data is similar to setting a concurrency limit, where the number of virtual machines is limited to the number of available values.
 To look for reusable test data, go to the Settings page.

-- Concurrent Tester Limit.
-You might be using a concurrent tester limit to throttle the traffic to your environment’s server.
+- Concurrency Limit.
+You might be using a concurrency limit to throttle the traffic to your environment’s server.
 Doing so is helpful when you need to limit the number of users accessing your app, but it can impact your run times.
 Check you account’s global settings to determine whether the limit exists.

 If you have any questions, reach out to us at [email protected].